Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 \subsection{Cooperative emission of two-level atoms}

 Let us revisit the example of identical two-level atoms collectively interacting with their own field.
-The ground state manifold $\ket{g}$ collapses to a single state $\ket{1}$, and correspondingly, the excited state manifold $\ket{e}$ reduces to a single state $\ket{2}$.
-The initial set of stochastic equations exhibits unstable behavior as illustrated in Fig. \ref{fig:gauge_off}.
-To resolve this, we modify the equations according to Eq. \eqref{eq: field modification}, namely by making the deterministic part of the field Hermitian.
-This adjustment requires the introduction of an additional variable $C_0(t)$ which re-weights the trajectories, as shown in Eq. \eqref{eq: weighted stochastic density matrix}.
-Additionally, we employ the diffusion gauge presented in Eq.~(\ref{eq: specific form of the elementary noise terms}) and Appendix \ref{app:Diffusion gauge} to suppress the increase of non-Hermitian dipole moment components.
+The ground state manifold $\{\ket{g}\}$ collapses to a single state $\ket{1}$, and the excited state manifold $\{\ket{e}\}$ reduces to a single state $\ket{2}$.

-When the ensemble starts from the fully excited state, characterized by $\rho_{22}(0) = 1.0$, with all other matrix elements set to zero, the phenomenon of superradiance is observed.
+When the ensemble starts from the fully excited state, characterized by $\rho_{22}(0) = 1$, with all other matrix elements set to zero, the phenomenon of superradiance is observed.
 Fig. \ref{fig:comparison} shows the excited state population and emission intensity for different numbers of atoms $N$.
 We exclude the single-atom case $N = 1$ since it does not require the extension of the ansatz \eqref{eq: classical sampling} beyond the single-particle density matrix.
 Thus, the noise terms are unnecessary in this case.
 Increasing the value of $N$ leads to faster depopulation of the excited state and a narrower, more pronounced peak in intensity.
-For the number of atoms $N\gtrsim 10$, the discrepancy between stochastic averages and quantum expectation values remains within the range of $0.1\%$-$0.2\%$, i.e., at the level of statistical fluctuations.
-However, for smaller $N$, this difference is increased by an order of magnitude.
-From our experience, this discrepancy appears systematically in cases where the non-linear noise terms become as significant as the deterministic part.
+As depicted in Figs.~\ref{fig:comparison}, the discrepancy between stochastic averages and quantum expectation values remains less than {$1.0\%$}. {Panels (a) and (d) show that the difference is higher for smaller \( N \).
+We attribute this increase to the non-linear noise terms that become comparable to the deterministic parts for small $N$.} { Moreover, it can lead to unstable trajectories and small spikes in intensities, as observed in the simulations shown in Figs.~\ref{fig:comparison} (a, d). }